 Canoe Creek Lagoon Monitoring Suite A Quarterly (metals)

 Upstream Visual clarity Monthly (Others)

 Canoe Creek Lagoon Monitoring Suite A Quarterly (metals)

 Visual clarity Monthly (Others)

-İ Collins Creek Upstream Monitoring Suite A Quarterly (metals)
+Collins Creek Upstream Monitoring Suite A Quarterly (metals)

 Visual clarity Monthly (Others)

-Ī Collins Creek Downstream Monitoring Suite A Quarterly (metals)
+Collins Creek Downstream Monitoring Suite A Quarterly (metals)

 Visual clarity Monthly (Others)

 Northern Boundary Drain Monitoring Suite A Quarterly (metals)

 Upstream Visual clarity Monthly (Others)

-Ī Northern boundary Drain Monitoring Suite A Quarterly (metals)
+Northern boundary Drain Monitoring Suite A Quarterly (metals)

 Downstream Visual clarity Monthly (Others)

 Canoe Creek Upstream Monitoring Suite A Quarterly (metals)

 Monthly (Others)

 (only if discharging

 to Canoe Creek

 Infiltration Basin)

-С anoe Creek Downstream Monitoring Suite A Quarterly (metals)
+Canoe Creek Downstream Monitoring Suite A Quarterly (metals)

 Monthly (Others)

 (only if discharging

 to Canoe Creek

 Infiltration Basin)

 Collins Creek Upstream Flow Daily Hourly

 Collins Creek Downstream Flow Daily Hourly

-PZ01, 02, 03, 04, 05, 06, 07, Water level Daily 6 hourly
+PZ01, 02, 03, 04, 05, 06, 07, Water level Daily6 hourly

 09, 10, 11, 12, 13, 18 and

 19

-Ĭ Canoe Creek Intake Flow 15 minutes
+Canoe Creek Intake Flow 15 minutes

 Canoe Creek Infiltration High Water Level Hourly

 Basin

-\Monitoring Suite A includes the following water quality indicators:
+Monitoring Suite A includes the following water quality in dicators:

-Dissolved metals: Others:
+Dissolved metals:

-Aluminium EC
+Aluminium

-Arsenic pH
+Arsenic

-Cadmium - Sulphate
+Cadmium 1

-Chromium TSS
+Chromium

-Lead Turbidity

-Nickel Hardness
+Lead Turbidity Nickel Hardness

+Zinc

-Zinc Dissolved Reactive Phosphorus
+Dissolved Reactive Phosphorus

 Iron Nitrogen (nitrate & ammoniacal nitrogen)

-Manganese -
+Manganese

 Dissolved metals Others

 Aluminium (Q) EC (M)

 Arsenic (Q) pH (M)

 Boron (Q) Turbidity (M)

 Cadmium (Q) TSS (M)

 Chromium (Q) Hardness (Q)

 Copper (Q) Sulphate (Q)

 Iron (Q) Amm-N (M)

 Nickel (Q) NO 3 -N (M)

 Lead (Q) Dissolved Reactive Phosphorus (M)

 Manganese (Q)

 Zinc (Q)

-given the dynamic no in upstream site must shall be the lowest point in the stream which is a)
+given the dynamic no Ind the inflow from the Pond 4 discharge, but may change over time, Iture of the lagoon. in upstream site must shall be the lowest point in the stream which is a)

-observation.
-If there taken. harge and b) at which visible flow is occurring on the day of the is no visible flow in the drain, no upstream discharge sample can be
+upstream of any disc harge and b) at which visible flow is occurring on the day of the is no visible flow in the drain, no upstream discharge sample can be

-directly from Pond 2 rater treatment infrastructure installed, water may be discharged instead of Pond 4, if water quality parameters are met.
+ater treatment infrastructure installed, water may be discharged instead of Pond 4, if water quality parameters are met.

-26.3 authorised under the receiving waterbody ndition 26.2, all discharges associated with the mining operations ese consents must not cause any of the following effects within any measured at the downstream water quality monitoring sites in wond 100 metres from any discharge:

-conspicuous oil or grease films, scums or foams, or floatable or
+26.3 authorised under the receiving waterbody Condition 26.2 or bey ndition 26.2, all discharges associated with the mining operations ese consents must not cause any of the following effects within any measured at the downstream water quality monitoring sites in rond 100 metres from any discharge: conspicuous oil or grease films, scums or foams, or floatable or

 pended materials,

-• conspicuous change in the colour or visual clarity,
+b) Any conspicuous change in the colour or visual clarity,

-· · · · · · · · · · · · · · · · · · ·

-emission of an objectionable odour,
+c) Any emission of an objectionable odour,

-significant adverse effects on aquatic life, or
+d) Anv significant adverse effects on aquatic life, or

 e) The rendering of fresh water unsuitable for consumption by farm animals.

-26.4 1 nder this condition must be undertaken and analysed by suitably and the results supplied to the Consent Authority annually as part of ogramme.
+26.4 nder this condition must be undertaken and analysed by suitably and the results supplied to the Consent Authority annually as part of ogramme.

-26.5 must inform a Compliance Officer of the Consent Authority ach of Consent Condition(s) takes place, or when they believe that a ce.
+26.5 The Consent Holder must inform a Compliance Officer of the Consent Authority ach of Consent Condition(s) takes place, or when they believe that a

-26.6 cal and Water Quality Report must shall be submitted to WCRC with gramme in accordance with Condition 5.2 for review and evaluation of
+26.6 , , cal and Water Quality Report must shall be submitted to WCRC with gramme in accordance with Condition 5.2 for review and evaluation of